Mallao/PlayerVillager-mc26.1.2/PlayerVillager-1.0.0-mc26.1.2/README.md

 ## License

-This project is licensed under the CC0-1.0 license.
+This project is licensed under the MIT license.